kartomic8/entity-caching-demo/README.md

 ## Entity Cache Configuration

 The Apollo Router is configured with:
-- Redis backend on `redis://redis:6379`
+- Redis backend on `redis://redis:6379` from within docker or `redis://localhost:6380` from your host machine
-- 24-hour default TTL
+- 1-hour default TTL
 - Entity caching enabled for all subgraphs

 Modify `apollo-router/router.yaml` to adjust cache settings.